 Stretching 95 miles from Devon to Dorset, the Jurassic Coast is home to endless walking paths, stunning views and historic landmarks.
 But the area is perhaps best known for its exceptional fossil hunting opportunities, with cliff exposures providing an almost continuous sequence of rock formations spanning some 185 million years of the earth’s history.
 Everyone from curious kids to scientists scour the coast for dinosaur fossils, with one of the most popular spots being the beach at the idyllic seaside village of Charmouth.
 As the area is a World Heritage Site, visitors are asked only to collect loose fossils and to avoid digging them out of cliff faces.

-Learn about Devon’s rich history on an organised tour
+Learn about Devon’s rich history on a guided tour

-There’s no better way to get under the skin of a place than by joining an organised tour.
-Select South West Tours offer bespoke, themed trips that take in a number of the region’s classic tourist hot spots, as well as lesser known gems, immersing guests in each area’s diverse scenery and rich history.
-Among the most interesting tours they offer is the Plymouth and Dartmoor Combined Tour, which combines a visit to the historic port city of Plymouth with the vast, brooding moorland of Dartmoor.
+Select South West Tours offer bespoke trips that take in a number of Devon’s classic tourist hot spots, as well as lesser known gems, immersing guests in each area’s diverse scenery and rich history.
+Among their most popular excursion is the Plymouth and Dartmoor Combined Tour, which combines a visit to the historic port city of Plymouth with the vast, brooding moorland of Dartmoor.
 Offering a unique contrast between city life and the Wilderness of the National Park on the same day, this tour takes in Plymouth’s unparalleled maritime heritage before making the short journey northwards by car to Dartmoor to round off your adventure.

-There are few more genteel experiences than travelling aboard an old fashioned steam train.
-In Devon one such antiquated train to have been preserved is the Dartmouth Steam Railway, which takes in seven miles of the South Devon coast, including the beautiful village of Kingswear, the picturesque stations at Goodrington and Churston, and the wooded slopes of Long Wood.
-As well as soaking up the scenery, passengers can also look out for a variety of wildlife including dolphins, seals, kingfishers to buzzards, pheasants, herons and egrets.
+There are few more genteel experiences than travelling aboard an old-fashioned steam train.
+In Devon, one such antiquated train to have been preserved is the Dartmouth Steam Railway, which takes in seven miles of the South Devon coast, including the beautiful village of Kingswear, the picturesque stations at Goodrington and Churston, and the wooded slopes of Long Wood.
+As well as soaking up the scenery, passengers can also look out for a variety of wildlife including dolphins, seals, kingfishers, pheasants, herons and egrets.

-A geological Site of Special Scientific Interest since the middle of the 20th century, Kents Cavern Prehistoric Caves are among the world’s most important Stone Age caves.
-All year round visitors can come and explore its extensive labyrinth of spectacular and easily accessible caverns and passageways, accompanied all the while by an experienced and knowledgeable guide who will entertain you with fascinating tales and facts about the unique site.
+An officially designated geological Site of Special Scientific Interest since the middle of the 20th century, Kents Cavern Prehistoric Caves are among the world’s most important Stone Age caves.
+As well as being investigated routinely by scientists, all year round joe public can come and explore the extensive labyrinth of spectacular and easily accessible caverns and passageways, accompanied all the while by an experienced and knowledgeable guide who will entertain you with fascinating tales and facts about the unique landmark.